 Try unplugging all electrical appliances and re-set the trip switch then plug each appliance back in and if the circuit trips, this will be the appliance that is causing the fault.

 Do not plug a lot of equipment into one outlet.
-A television, home entertainment system and two lamps in one outlet are probably too many devices for one circuit to handle.
+For example, a television, home entertainment system and two lamps in one outlet are probably too many devices for one circuit to handle.

 Make sure there are no loose connections in your outlets.